operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ```

 ### Individual Tests
+In this section, we will be designing a test based on the [memcached_test.go][memcached-test-link] file
+from the [memcached-operator][memcached-sample] sample.
 #### 1. Import the framework
 Once MainEntry sets up the framework, it runs the remainder of the tests.
 First, make
 sure to import `testing`, the operator-sdk test framework (`pkg/test`) as well as your operator's libraries: